 (It even proved to be a sorting hat for me, because my partner at the time came with me (to her first Woodford).
 In stark contrast, she whinged and whined and moaned and griped and complained.
 It was too hot, too cold, too wet, too dry, too expensive, too cheap, too too too much.
 I put her at an arm’s distance, revelled in my then very patchy mobile phone reception, and on 31 December when she texted me to say she’d gone home to mother near Chermside, I punched the air, danced a jig, yodelled from the Hilltop, and dived right back into the festival.
 A week later we were over for good and she ended up marrying the sound guy.
 Good luck to them both!)

 Before I’d heard much of anything about Woodford Folk Festival, back in the unenlightened days of roughly 2006, I’d sure heard about the Fire Event.
-Attending between 2007-2010, I joined the Fire Choir each year and loved it to bits.
+Attending between 2007-2010, I joined the Fire Choir each year, initially with the tenors then the bass-baritones, and loved it to bits.

 BUT being able to sit in the audience with a smashing view, able to take in the full spectacle and stunning sound and light production, I was like an excited 10yo boy.